arow-oss/arow.info-blog/preprocessed-site/posts/2015-12-17-purescript-intro.markdown

 use one of the other techniques specified in [this stackoverflow answer](http://stackoverflow.com/a/15157360).

+npm can also install packages globally.
+For instance, you can use the command `npm install -g bower` to install bower globally.
+[By default](http://stackoverflow.com/a/5926706/3040129), global packages are installed to `/usr/lib/node_modules/`.

 One easy way to use npm is to use a `package.json` file.
 The `package.json` file lists the dependencies for the current project.
 All dependencies will be installed if you run `npm install` with no arguments.